-E. Post-Retirement Health Benefits 404
+E. Post-Retirement Health Benefits

 PART FIVE - THE ADMINISTRATION 501

 I. THE PRESIDENT 501

-A. The Office of the President
+A. The Office of the President 501

-B. President's Cabinet
+B. President's Cabinet 501

 II.
-THE VICE PRESIDENT FOR FINANCE AND ADMINISTRATION AND TREASURER
+THE VICE PRESIDENT FOR FINANCE AND ADMINISTRATION AND TREASURER 501

 III.
 THE VICE PRESIDENT FOR ADVANCEMENT 502

 IV.
-THE DEAN OF THE FACULTY/VICE PRESIDENT FOR ACADEMIC AFFAIRS
+THE DEAN OF THE FACULTY/VICE PRESIDENT FOR ACADEMIC AFFAIRS 502

-A. The Office of the Dean of the Faculty/Vice President of Academic Affairs
+A. The Office of the Dean of the Faculty/Vice President of Academic Affairs 502

 B. Academic Staff

-C. The Associate Dean of the Faculty (faculty affairs)
+C. The Associate Dean of the Faculty (diversity and faculty affairs)

+D. The Associate Dean of the Faculty (infrastructure and faculty affairs)

-D. The Associate Dean of the Faculty (student academic affairs)
+E. The Associate Dean of the Faculty (student academic affairs)

 V. THE DEAN OF SPECIAL PROGRAMS

 VI.
-THE DEAN OF STUDENTS AND VICE PRESIDENT FOR STUDENT AFFAIRS 504
+THE DEAN OF STUDENTS AND VICE PRESIDENT FOR STUDENT AFFAIRS

 VII.
-THE VICE PRESIDENT AND DEAN OF ADMISSIONS AND FINANCIAL AID 504
+THE VICE PRESIDENT AND DEAN OF ADMISSIONS AND FINANCIAL AID

 VIII.
+THE VICE PRESIDENT FOR MARKETING AND COMMUNICATIONS

+IX.
+VICE PRESIDENT FOR STRATEGIC PLANNING AND INSTITUTIONAL DIVERSITY

-REVIEW OF SENIOR ADMINISTRATIVE OFFICERS 505
+X. REVIEW OF SENIOR ADMINISTRATIVE OFFICERS

-PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND ANTI-HARASSMEN Γ: POLICIES AND
+PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND ANTI-HARASSMENT

-PROCEDURES

-I. INTRODUCTION 601
+I. INTRODUCTION

 II.
-ACADEMIC FREEDOM 601
+ACADEMIC FREEDOM

 III.
 SUMMARY STATEMENTS OF POLICY

-A. Policy on Equal Employment Opportunity 602
+A. Policy on Equal Employment Opportunity

 B. Policy on Diversity

 C. Policies on Accessibility and Accommodations

 D. Policy on Anti-Harassment

 E. Policy on Retaliation

 F. Policy on Consensual Sexual Relationships Involving Students

 1. Policy on Consensual Sexual Relationships with Current Students

-2. Policy on Consensual Sexual Relationships with Students When There Is No Formal Au -
+2. Policy on Consensual Sexual Relationships with Students When There Is No Formal Au

 IV.
 REVIEW AND LIABILITY

-A. Policy Review
+A. Policy Review 604

-B. Employees' Liability for Violations of these Policies
+B. Employees' Liability for Violations of these Policies 604

 V. PROCEDURES REGARDING EQUAL EMPLOYMENT OPPORTUNITY AND DIVERSITY

 A. Scope

 1. Educational Environment

 2. Employment Environment 605

 B. Administration: Roles and Responsibilities 606

 VI.
 ANTI-HARASSMENT POLICY 607

 A. Harassment Defined 607

-B. Sexual Harassment Defined 608
+B. Sexual Harassment Defined

-C. Third-Party Harassment 609
+C. Third-Party Harassment

 VII.
 PROCEDURES FOR RESOLVING COMPLAINTS OF HARASSMENT OR DISCRIMINATION

 MEMBERS

 A. Definition of Terms

 B. Reporting Suspected Harassment and Discrimination

 C. Informal Complaint Resolution

 D. Formal Complaint Procedures

-E. Advisory Panel (AP)
+E. Advisory Panel (AP) 614

-F. Investigation
+F. Investigation 615

 G. Legal Review 615

-Н. Administrative Review 615
+H. Administrative Review

 I. Disposition of Complaint 616

 J. Outcomes 616

 K. Appeals 616

-ADDITIONAL EXPECTATIONS
+VIII.
+ADDITIONAL EXPECTATIONS 616

 A. Cooperation with Investigations and Hearings 616

-Extension of Time Periods
+B. Extension of Time Periods

-С. Retaliatory Actions 617
+C. Retaliatory Actions 617

-D. False Allegations 617
+D. False Allegations

-E. For Additional Information or Assistance 618
+E. For Additional Information or Assistance